polagoab/oci-revision-tagger-action/README.md

 ### `revision`

-The new revision tag or empty if no new revision was created'
+The new revision tag or empty if no new revision was created

+### `digest`

+The digest of the image

 ## Example usage for a single image